-Amid all the satisfied stories of being in love, dreamy metaphors of completing each other and happily ever-afters, nobody wants to go through a painful breakup.
-But when the reality hits you badly, it scars your soul and crumbles your whole world.
-This is the nasty reality of a gloomy split which wounds the confidence and pushes you inside a shell.
+Amid all the satisfied stories of being in love, dreamy metaphors of completing each other and happily-ever-afters, nobody wants to go through a painful breakup.
+But when reality hits you badly, it scars your soul and crumbles your whole world.
+This is the nasty reality of a gloomy split that wounds confidence and pushes you inside a shell.

-But, are you ready for it?
-With a bad breakup, chances are you will be sceptical to initiate a budding romance with a new partner.
+Well, the answer is tucked away in yet another question: are you ready for it?
+With a bad breakup, chances are you will be skeptical to initiate a budding romance with a new partner.
 Will dating again after a bad breakup be tagged as a rebound after a relationship?
 Will this lead to a series of failed relationships, scarring you repeatedly?
-Or you still feel it is too soon to get into a relationship.
-If you are also struggling with these nasty questions, then we may have the solution you are looking for.
+Or do you still feel it is too soon to get into a relationship?

 Related reading: 8 signs you are in a rebound relationship

-Staying happy and positive is a pre-requisite to start dating again after a bad breakup.
-Jumping in the dating pool with the mindset that you maybe signing up for another heartbreak will only make things tougher – not just for you but for anyone who comes in contact with you.
-Having a positive mindset will make you behave positively, and your positive behaviour will surely give you positive results.
+Staying happy and positive is a prerequisite to start dating again after a bad breakup.
+Jumping in the dating pool with the mindset that you may be signing up for another heartbreak will only make things tougher – not just for you but for anyone who comes in contact with you.
+Having a positive mindset will make you behave positively, and your positive behavior will surely give you positive results.

 Am I Ready To Date Again After A Breakup?

-After such an emotional upheaval, how to find out if you are ready to date again after breakup?
-Try to go for ‘Breakup Detox’.
-Stay away from any memory, place or link associated with your romance.
-If you are too emotionally invested in a relationship, you tend to recall the good times with your boyfriend/girlfriend.
+After such an emotional upheaval, how to find out if you are ready to date again after a breakup?
+Try a ‘Breakup Detox’.
+Stay away from any memory, place or links associated with your old romance.
+If you are too emotionally invested in a relationship, you tend to recall the good times with your boyfriend/girlfriend after the breakup.

-When in a long relationship, you invest all your energies in moulding yourself as per your boyfriend’s/girlfriend’s expectations.
+When in a long-term relationship, you invest all your energies in molding yourself as per your boyfriend’s/girlfriend’s expectations.
 You look at yourself from their perspective.
-Their acceptance matters the most and you feel good on their compliments.
+Their acceptance matters the most and you feel good about their compliments.
 This soon becomes a pattern and when you become too invested in a relationship, you forget to understand yourself.
 That’s not a good sign.